-- (1) Column (c) reflects the minimum payment each NEO could expect to receive if The ODP Corporation reached at least its threshold performance goal set by the C&T Committee in fiscal year 2021 under the 2021 Annual Bonus Plan.
+- (1) Column (c) reflects the minimum payment each NEO could expect to receive if The ODP Corporation reached at least its threshold performance goal set by the C&T Committee in fiscal year 2022 under the 2022 Annual Bonus Plan.
 Threshold was set at 50% of target for all NEOs.
 The financial performance goal was targeted to pay out at 100% upon achievement with a maximum payout of 200% of target to be paid if target was exceeded.
-Column (d) reflects the target payment each NEO could expect to receive if The ODP Corporation reached its target performance goals in fiscal year 2021 under the 2021 Annual Bonus Plan.
+Column (d) reflects the target payment each NEO could expect to receive if The ODP Corporation reached its target performance goals in fiscal year 2022 under the 2022 Annual Bonus Plan.
 Each NEO's target annual bonus is expressed as a percentage of such officer's annual base salary.
-For fiscal year 2021, the target bonus percentage was 150% of annual base salary for Mr. Smith, and 90% for Messrs.
+For fiscal year 2022, the target bonus percentage was 150% of annual base salary for Mr. Smith, 100% for Mr. Scaglione, and 90% for Messrs.
 Bleisch, Gannfors, and Leeper.
-Mr. Scaglione had his target bonus percentage increased from 90% to 100%, effective on 10/3/2021.
+Ms. Hlavinka had her target bonus percentage increased from 80% to 90%, effective on July 31, 2022.
 Column (e) reflects the maximum payment each NEO could expect to receive if target was exceeded.
 Performance below threshold would result in no bonus being paid.
-See the section entitled "2021 Annual Bonus Plan" beginning on page 46 for additional details. - (2) Columns (f) through (h) reflect the threshold, target and maximum payouts for PSUs granted pursuant to the 2021 Plan.
-NEOs will be eligible to earn all or a portion or an amount in excess of their target share award based on The ODP Corporation's performance relative to the metrics established by the C&T Committee for the three year performance period starting in 2021.
-In addition to The ODP Corporation satisfying at least the threshold performance condition under each of the metrics, NEOs must also satisfy the service condition to become vested in their eligible award by remaining continuously employed by The ODP Corporation from the date of grant until the vesting date.
-Further description of the NEO's 2021 long-term incentive award is discussed in the section entitled "2021 Long-Term Incentive Program" beginning on page 48. - (3) Column (i) represents time-vested RSUs granted pursuant to the 2021 Plan.
-RSUs granted to respective NEOs on April 22, 2021 will vest one-third on each on April 22, 2022, April 22, 2023, and April 22, 2024.
+See the section entitled "2022 Annual Bonus Plan" beginning on page 46 for additional details. - (2) Columns (f) through (h) reflect the threshold, target and maximum payouts for PSUs granted pursuant to the 2021 Plan.
+NEOs will be eligible to earn all or a portion or an amount in excess of their target share award based on The ODP Corporation's performance relative to the metric established by the C&T Committee for the three-year performance period starting in 2022 as well as satisfying the service condition to become vested in their eligible award by remaining continuously employed by The ODP Corporation from the date of grant until the vesting date.
+Further description of the NEO's 2022 long-term incentive award is discussed in the section entitled "2022 Long-Term Incentive Program" beginning on page 48. - (3) Column (i) represents time-vested RSUs granted pursuant to the 2021 Plan.
+RSUs granted to Messrs.
+Smith, Scaglione, Gannfors and Leeper on March 10, 2022 will vest one-third each on March 10, 2023, March 10, 2024, and March 10, 2025.
+RSUs granted to Ms. Hlavinka on April 4, 2022 will vest one-third each on April 4, 2023, April 4, 2024 and April 4, 2025.
 Under these plan vesting provisions, awards granted will vest provided that each NEO is continuously employed by The ODP Corporation from the grant date until each such vesting date. - (4) Column (j) is computed in accordance with FASB ASC Topic 718 for stock-based compensation.
-See Notes 1 and 14 of the consolidated financial statements in our 2021 Annual Report regarding assumptions underlying the valuation of equity awards.
+See Notes 1 and 11 of the consolidated financial statements in our 2022 Annual Report regarding assumptions underlying the valuation of equity awards.
 These amounts do not correspond to the actual value that will be recognized as income by each of the NEOs when received.

-OUTSTANDING EQUITY AWARDS AT 2021 FISCAL YEAR-END
+OUTSTANDING EQUITY AWARDS AT 2022 FISCAL YEAR-END